Network requirements

 - Email notifications (either SMTP or Sendgrid)

-Here is an example configuration for an Nginx vhost.
+Here is an example configuration for an Nginx virtual host.

 external_gitguardian_hostname